raspberrypilearning/cd-beginner-html-css-sushi/en/step_12.md

 Now let's make the list horizontal (across) instead of vertical (down).

-- Inside the new set of rules, add the following line: `display: inline;`.
+- Inside the new CSS rule you just created, add the following line: `display: inline;`.

 ![](images/egMenuBarInline.png)

 - The menu items are now all squashed together, so let's also add the properties `margin-right` and `margin-left` to space them out a bit.
-The rules should look like this now:
+The block of CSS code should look like this now:

 ```css
     nav ul li {